Chart Color Schemes

 Holland Park West's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Holland Park West.
 Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 67% of the total population (4,499 people), compared to 61.3% across Greater Brisbane and the national average of 55.3%.
+The rate of private health cover is exceptionally high at approximately 67% of the total population (4,499 people), compared to 61.3% across Greater Brisbane and 55.3% nationally.

-Mental health issues impact 8.8% of residents, while asthma affects 7.3%, with 72.3% declaring themselves completely clear of medical ailments.
-This compares to 71.8% across Greater Brisbane.
-The area has 13.1% of residents aged 65 and over (880 people).
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.8 and 7.3% of residents respectively, while 72.3% declare themselves completely clear of medical ailments, compared to 71.8% across Greater Brisbane.
+As of 2021, 13.1% of residents are aged 65 and over (880 people).
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health